Everything you need to know about canyoning in Dalat, Vietnam.

 Shoes were traded for socks and we were reminded to always maintain contact with the rocks due to the slippery surface underfoot.

 But the most fear-inducing moment was not the steep sloping rocks you navigate down but the 4m jump you must make at the end to land in the pool.

 The hesitation built up for a few in our group but we all agreed to take on the challenge.
 At times down the wall we were blinded by the powerful falls as they bounced off the rocks and directly into our faces.
 The only option was to continue on.

-Despite moments of doubt at taking the leap we all completed the challenge safely.
+Despite moments of doubt at taking the leap, we all completed the challenge safely.

 With our appetites satisfied there was only one abseil to go.
-But before we reached this last activity we had to opportunity to take part in some cliff jumping.
+But before we reached this last activity we had to take part in some cliff jumping.
 One of my favourite things to do!